The Garnet Pledge for Faculty and Staff

-- Daily Self-Monitoring Check: Employees should monitor their health before coming to work.
-If the employee’s temperature is 100.4 degrees Fahrenheit or higher, or if they have any coronavirus symptoms, as described by the Centers for Disease Control and Prevention (CDC), they are not permitted to access College facilities and should contact their medical professional before returning to work on campus.
+- Daily self-monitoring check: Employees should monitor their health before coming to work.
+If an employee’s temperature is 100.4 degrees Fahrenheit or higher, or if they have any coronavirus symptoms, as described by the CDC, they are not permitted to access College facilities and should contact their medical professional before returning to work on campus.
 The employee must also inform their supervisor and Human Resources.

 - All employees must wear a face mask that covers their mouth and nose while anywhere other than alone in their private office.